fawazahmed0/Internet-SpeedTest-With-Curl/README.md

 **Instructions:**
+1. Give `chmod +x speedtestwithcurl.sh` permissions to the script
-1. Just run the speedtestwithcurl.sh Script to get download and upload speed of your internet connection
+1. Run the Script: `./speedtestwithcurl.sh` to get download and upload speed of your internet connection

 ------------